 How do you make your favorite delicious dessert recipes while avoiding common food allergies such as wheat, eggs, nuts, soy, and dairy?
 When you have food allergies you have to start thinking about baking in a whole new light.

-Depending on how many allergies you have you may be able to find some store bought products to satisfy your cravings, however they are a little harder on the budget and sometimes you want those fresh cookies right out of the oven.
+Depending on how many allergies you have you may be able to find some store bought products to satisfy your cravings, however they can be a little harder on your budget and sometimes you really just want those fresh cookies right out of the oven.